 Province was up 22 percent in the first half of 2007 on the same

 period of last year.
 Tourist agreements worth two billion yuan

-(about 263 million U.S. dollars) have been signed this year.
+(about US$263 million) have been signed this year.

 "The Qinghai-Tibet railway has given us a historical opportunity